Noobie7612/DB_notes/db_section.md

-/*Shows only the grouped data that doesn't have job_id that include the word "REP" (by job_id ofc) w that have a sum of 13000 salary and orders it by sum of salary*/ select job_id, SUM(salary) PAYROLL from employees
-WHERE job_id NOT LIKE '%REP%'
-group by job_id
-having SUM(salary) > 13000
-order by SUM(salary);
+/*Shows only the grouped data that doesn't have job_id that include the word "REP" (by job_id ofc) w that have a sum of 13000 salary and orders it by sum of salary*/ select job_id, SUM(salary) PAYROLL from employees where job_id not LIKE '%REP%' group by job_id having SUM(salary) > 13000 order by SUM(salary);